 - Use a small tension rod to separate pots and lids.
 You can stack pots and pans together in the larger section toward the back and keep the tops in the smaller section in the front.
 This also works well for all those Tupperware/Rubbermaid containers that always have missing tops.

 - Dinner plate cradles store plates on their sides instead of stacking them upright which frees up space.

 - Pantry doors are the perfect place for plastic wrap, foil and wax paper.
 A magazine rack is the right dimensions for such a task.
-Light items such as sandwich bags can be held in place with push pins.
+Hold light items, like sandwich bags, together with push pins.
 The items will be easy to find but out of the way.

 - Don’t forget about the sides of kitchen cabinets above the sink.
 These are convenient places to hang small baskets and hooks to store towels, sponges and dish soap.

 - Are you constantly digging around the cabinet looking for oregano for sauce or cinnamon for baking?
 Even with a turntable, center items are still hidden.
 Try spice rack organizers that attach to the inside of cabinet doors.
 Your spices will be more accessible.

 - Place hooks under cabinets for hanging coffee mugs

 - Find a rustic door handle that complements your log cabin kit and nail it to a wall.
 You just created a kitchen towel holder that keeps your towel from falling on the floor like with a hook.

 - Heavy duty appliance shelves lift right out of the cabinet and rise to counter height.
 They are perfect for mixers.
 If you assembled your own log cabin kit, this will be a piece of cake to install.